RCSI Institute of Global Surgery

 Reach out through partnerships to bring our expertise to new regions and countries

-The RCSI Institute of Global Surgery will be an active advocate for the neglected surgical patient, through fostering public awareness and political priority and influencing policy.
+The RCSI Institute of Global Surgery is an active advocate for the neglected surgical patient, through fostering public awareness and political priority and influencing policy.

 RCSI/COSECSA Collaboration Programme

 RCSI and the College of Surgeons of East, Central and Southern Africa (COSECSA) have worked together in a deep and wide-ranging collaborative programme since 2008 with the support of Irish Aid.
-The aim of the collaboration is to increase the provision of quality, essential surgical and emergency care in the 12 countries which form the COSECSA region.
+The aim of the collaboration is to increase the provision of quality, essential surgical and emergency care in the 14 countries which form the COSECSA.